 I have a 30″ RCS Agape grill and need a replacement spit rod for my rotisserie.
 Can you tell me what length I should go with so that the mount opposite the motor lines up.

-As a general rule: measure the width of your grill and add 4 inches.
-That will give you the shortest length of spit rod you can use, better to be long then short,
+As a general rule: measure the width of your grill and add 5 inches.
+That will give you the shortest length of spit rod you can use, better to be long than short on this,

 You will not require a rod support bracket if the base of your grill has a U cut for the spit rod.
 The spit rod bushing will ride directly in that U groove.

 While I know my way around charcoal and open-pit cooking, I’ve never done a whole hog before.
 Before I continue try to piece together a rotisserie system from you, I thought it might just be best to reach out and see if you have a large enough motor to accommodate a 100# load, along with the 72″x3/4″ spit set (DON-7ls72s-750).

 Whole animal rotisseries are not our specialty.
 The best advice I can provide you with is: purchase items that are rated at least 25% above the capacity of the weight you are shooting for, If you buy items that are rated for 100 lbs and you are cooking 100lb hog everything will be strained.
 Think of it this way: if you want to travel at 100 mph would you rather be in a Lamborghini or a Ford Focus?
 While both are capable of the speed one is just way more comfortable getting there.